gogataravi/ml-project-template/README.md

 - **🔢 Version & Branching**: Decode our version numbering protocol and get a visual walkthrough of the project’s branching strategy, facilitating smooth transitions between development, staging, and production environments

+- For latest developments and documentation of all noteworthy changes made to the this project. please refer to [CHANGELOG.md](CHANGELOG.md)

 ## 🌲 Project Tree Structure

 ```